In June I attended the inspiring, informative and enjoyable UX Strategy conference(this will open in a new window) in Amsterdam.

 The data itself is a big challenge.
 Not just the sheer volume of it (there is a technology solution to that) but our ability and willingness to share the data about ourselves and which defines us and can announce our presence us as we go about our (real world) daily lives.

-On the second day Gerry McGovern gave a stats-filled talk ‘What’s New About UX Strategy’ covering customer expectations, pervading consumer cynicism, and the role that better user experiences can play in countering this and enhancing trust.
+On the second day Gerry McGovern gave a stats-filled talk ‘What’s New About UX Strategy’ (this will open in a new window)covering customer expectations, pervading consumer cynicism, and the role that better user experiences can play in countering this and enhancing trust.
 He also provided a solid case study of the benefit of focusing on the key tasks when revising site content and structure, with a clear demonstration of the benefits of his Customer Care words strategy applied at Cisco.

-Other outstanding presentations included Annie Stewart, UX Strategist from the European Commission, who presented on ‘Building A UX Strategy for Europe’.
+Other outstanding presentations included Annie Stewart, UX Strategist from the European Commission, who presented on ‘Building A UX Strategy for Europe’(this will open in a new window).
 This was a massive project to refine the ocean of information hosted by the Commission into a smaller, better-structured pool that reflects the needs and priorities of the users.
 It was a tremendous effort, again applying the customer care words approach, and through evidence gained from an iterative approach, led to considerable improvements in findability and customer satisfaction.

 Jonathan Lovatt-Young from Tribal Worldwide gave a powerful case study of service design applied to the car sales industry, and the potential for improving not only the customer experience around the time of car purchase but also throughout the period of ownership by taking advantage of the appropriate data from the customer and vehicle.